 The air filled with a sound like someone had stepped on broken glass as John unpeeled himself from the frozen lawn to the sound of tearing velcro.
 Even his tongue had been welded to the roof of his mouth.

 He tried to make sense of his surroundings and wondered how far he had left to go.
 His basher was well out of town for obvious reasons, but the journey this far was a blank and he certainly didn’t remember lying down.

-‘Must have fallen over, hit my head,’ muttered John under his breath as he tucked one of his crutches further under an armpit.
+‘Must have fallen over, hit my head,’ muttered John under his breath as he tucked one of his crutches under an armpit.

 There had to be at least a dog end in his pockets; anything to take his mind off the thumping in his head.
 John examined the scar on his stomach and wondered how bad he’d made it now.
 If he’d limped this far, he’d probably torn a stitch or two.
 He should have taken the bus.

 ‘Only supposed to be a little drink.
 Might as well be dead if I can’t do that.’

 No surprise he’d ended up waking up with his face welded to a lawn though.
 These days he’d probably be floored by a half a pint the amount of meds he had to take.
 A memory surfaced, slow and rotten.
 There’d been an argument hadn’t there?
 He looked round and spotted the culprit.
 A kick sent the empty whisky bottle spinning into the trees.

 ‘She’s going to keep the lot.’

 ‘The cold’ll be the death of you son you don’t get a move on… wait, what about the derelict?’

 ‘Those weren’t here last time.’